Koromix/rygel/README.md

 [^3]: However, we don't provide prebuilt binaries for macOS on Apple M1.
 [^4]: Only the LP64D (double-precision float) ABI gets tested.
 The LP64 ABI is supported in theory (untested), the LP64F ABI is not supported.

-This is still in development, bugs are to be expected.
-More tests will come in the near future.
+The following features are planned in the near future:

+* 1.3: Real-world examples, optimize passing of structs and arrays
+* 1.4: Type parser, unions

 # Get started